tzyganu/UMC1.9/README.md

 For the rest of the document UMC = Ultimate Module Creator

 Documentation can be found on the [wiki pages](https://github.com/tzyganu/UMC1.9/wiki/).
-The codumentation includes a list of [features](https://github.com/tzyganu/UMC1.9/wiki/features) and [release notes](https://github.com/tzyganu/UMC1.9/wiki/release-notes)
+The documentation includes a list of [features](https://github.com/tzyganu/UMC1.9/wiki/features) and [release notes](https://github.com/tzyganu/UMC1.9/wiki/release-notes)